omonimus1/blog-jade-rubick/content/posts/2022-05-09--compensation-and-equity/index.md

 ## Thank you

 I'd like to thank [Zen Mak](https://www.linkedin.com/in/zenmak/) (founder and CEO of [RallyWorks](https://www.rallyworks.com)) for her feedback on this post.
 And I'd also like to thank [Bailey Douglass](https://www.linkedin.com/in/baileydouglass/) (founder and CEO of Second Principles).
 Bailey is working with companies _for free_ to come up with policies to support medical travel for team members who need it in light of the Roe v Wade leak.
 Bailey gave a ton of feedback on this post, and helped improve it significantly.
 [Darin Swanson](https://www.linkedin.com/in/darinswanson/) helped improve the edge cases to look out for.
+[Gergely Orosz](https://newsletter.pragmaticengineer.com) has tweeted and written a lot of useful content on this topic, and is a good person to follow for content on salaries and other topics.

 Image by <a href="https://pixabay.com/users/nattanan23-6312362/">Nattanan Kanchanaprat</a> from <a href="https://pixabay.com/">Pixabay</a>